Stand up for the facts!

 In 2020, the Trump administration "established a voluntary, time-limited model under the Center for Medicare and Medicaid Innovation known as the Part D Senior Savings Model," according to KFF.
 "Under this model, participating Medicare Part D prescription drug plans covered at least one of each dosage form and type of insulin product at no more than $35 per month.
 The model was in effect from 2021 through 2023, and less than half of all Part D plans chose to participate in each year."

-In 2022, the program included a total of 2,159 Medicare drug plans, and the Centers for Medicare and Medicaid Services estimated that more than 800,000 Medicare beneficiaries who use insulin could have benefited from it that year.
+In 2022, the program included 2,159 Medicare drug plans, and the Centers for Medicare and Medicaid Services estimated that more than 800,000 Medicare beneficiaries who use insulin could have benefited from it that year.
 The Department of Health and Human Services has estimated that more than 1.5 million Medicare beneficiaries paid more than $35 a month for insulin in 2020, before Trump’s program took effect.

 The Inflation Reduction Act, which Congress passed and Biden signed into law in August 2022, included an insulin provision that went further than Trump’s voluntary initiative.

-The act capped out-of-pocket costs of insulin for Medicare patients at $35 per month.
+The act capped out-of-pocket insulin costs for Medicare patients at $35 per month.
 But, whereas the Trump program applied only to certain Medicare Part D plans, the Biden-era act mandated that all Medicare drug programs cap out-of-pocket insulin costs — including those in what’s known as Medicare Part B, which pays for medical equipment such as insulin pumps.

 The act also mandated that the out-of-pocket price cap apply to all insulin products a given Medicare plan covers, not just a subset.